How is Zeffy free?

 Disclosure Requirements

-501(c)(4) nonprofit organizations are not bound to disclose donors.
-Their donors are protected from public scrutiny, which may motivate more charitable contributions to their organization.
+Unlike private foundations, the information is provided to the public on the IRS official website and other credible online databases.
+501(c)(4) nonprofit organizations are not bound to disclose donors, and supporters are protected from public scrutiny, which may motivate more charitable contributions to their organization.

 Grounds for Revocation